JHernPR/MEGR-2157-portfolio/docs/assignments/A02/index.md

 ![Crossc](A2_crossectional.PNG)

 Solving for all my internal forces numerically not only confirmed the structure is symmetrical but also confirmed equilibrium.
-This set of problems also identifies which beams are in compression and which are in tension; all of my answers for internal forces are correct, but the ones that say (c) are members acting in compression, while the other beams are in tension.
+This set of problems also identifies which beams are in compression and which are in tension; all my internal-force answers are correct, but the ones labeled (c) are members acting in compression, while the other beams are in tension.
 As shown by the algebraic solution, you needed variables from the support reactions to solve for all internal forces.
-The way I wrote them down allowed me to start from top to bottom, solving these problems while pulling valuable info from the known variables.
+The way I wrote them down let me start from top to bottom, solving the problem while pulling valuable info from the known variables.

 ### Weight
 ![Weight](A2_Weight.PNG)